 Traditional cosy tearoom serving tasty food every day from 9am til 4:30pm and Afternoon Tea from 2:30am til 4:00pm.
 Outside seating at back and front of tearoom.
 We have an extensive menu ranging from breakfast to more substantial lunches and coffee and cakes.
-Come and sit beside our fire and relax.
+Please wear a mask and sanitise your hands upon entering.